medialab/pelote/README.md

 cases as it emulates the method used by hand by some researchers when they perform this kind of task on Gephi, for instance.

+When working on metrics where lower is better (i.e. edge disparity), you can reverse the logic of the algorithm by tweaking `starting_threshold` and giving a negative `learning_rate`.

 *Arguments*

 * **graph** *nx.Graph* - Graph to sparsify.